 How hiccups occur

-Hiccups occur when your diaphragm suddenly and involuntarily contracts or tightens, causing a sharp intake of breath.
+Hiccups occur when your diaphragm, the thin muscle between your chest and abdomen, suddenly and involuntarily contracts or tightens, causing a sharp intake of breath.
 When this happens, you quickly close your vocal cords, which produces the ‘hiccup’ sound.

 What causes hiccups?